aurora-kit/aurora-module-install/README.md

     $ rm -rf .git
   ```

+  Removeing this reference, the installer will `init` the repository in case you'll pass the url.
-  You could also download the files and won't have to execute the second step.
+  You could always download the files directly and won't have to remove this reference.

 3. Launch the installe